-- Birth Certificate - Certification of Immunizations - Parent/Guardian Photo Identification (address must match the address on the primary proof of residence). - A copy of the official residents primary proof of residence: - Home mortgage statement OR - o Builder's Agreement OR - o Purchase Agreement OR - Beltrami/Hubbard County property tax statement OR - o Current gas, electricity or water bill (within the last 30 days) OR - Lease/rental agreement (must list the names of the parents/guardians living in the rental unit, plus the manager's name and phone number. - If you have a Beltrami/Hubbard/Cass case number (TANF/SNAP). - Custody Papers, if applicable (court order of custody of stamped petition is acceptable). - Registration into Bemidji Area Schools can be done at the District Office at 502 Minnesota Avenue NW.
+- Birth Certificate - Certification of Immunizations - Parent/Guardian Photo Identification (address must match the address on the primary proof of residence). - A copy of the official residents primary proof of residence: - Home mortgage statement OR - Builder's Agreement OR - Purchase Agreement OR - Beltrami/Hubbard County property tax statement OR - Current gas, electricity or water bill (within the last 30 days) OR - Lease/rental agreement (must list the names of the parents/guardians living in the rental unit, plus the manager's name and phone number. - If you have a Beltrami/Hubbard/Cass case number (TANF/SNAP). - Custody Papers, if applicable (court order of custody of stamped petition is acceptable). - Registration into Bemidji Area Schools can be done at the District Office at 502 Minnesota Avenue NW. - Online registration can be found on the Bemidji Area Schools webpage.